CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

 With the hardest bit out of the way, let's write a constraint solver!

-# Writing a constraint solver
+## Starting point

-Turns out these are somewhat difficult to write; who knew?...
+Turns out it is somewhat difficult to write a constraint solver; who knew?...

 I am not starting from nothing, but I'm not exactly an expert either: many years ago, as part of my undergrad, I took a course on constraint solvers.
 One of the practicals was to write one.
 Which is good, because it means I have some (distant) knowledge of how this is meant to work.
-What is not good is that the pseudocode is all imperative, not functional; my old implementation is in Java;
-and it is only somewhat coherent because I only got it working on my 4th "go back to the beginning, branch, and start from scratch"-attempt, with about 24 hours to go before the deadline (the branch is called `death` and the commit messages include gems like "The definition of insanity" and "YEET!")...
+What is not good is that my old implementation is in Java; and it is only somewhat coherent because I only got it working on my 4th "go back to the beginning, branch, and start from scratch"-attempt, with about 24 hours to go before the deadline (the branch is called `death` and the commit messages include gems like "The definition of insanity" and "YEET!")...

 So.
 Not the best starting point, but better than nothing.

 ## General idea

+### Forward-Checking

 The algorithm we'll be using is 2-way branching forward-checking.
 The general idea is: given some variables which have some value-domains, along with